Editor’s Note: This article was originally published in August 2019, and has been updated with additional information and reposted in May 2023.

 Wet Etching Process Parameters

 Importance of Controlling Process Parameters: Controlling process parameters is essential to achieve consistent and repeatable wet etching results.
-Even minor fluctuations in temperature, chemical concentration or agitation can significantly affect the etch rate, selectivity, and surface roughness.
-By carefully managing these process parameters it is possible to achieve the desired etch characteristics and ensure both quality and consistency with the final products.
+Even minor fluctuations in temperature, chemical concentration, or agitation can significantly affect the etch rate, selectivity, and surface roughness.
+By carefully managing these process parameters, it is possible to achieve the desired etch characteristics and ensure both quality and consistency with the final products.

 Wet Etching Equipment

 Types of Equipment Used for Silicon Wet Etching: Three primary forms of wet etching equipment used on silicon are manual wet benches, semi-automatic wet benches, and fully automated wet processing systems.
-Manual benches typically serve low-volume production applications while semi-automatic and fully automated systems are used for high-volume production environments.
+Manual benches typically serve low-volume production applications, while semi-automatic and fully automated systems are used for high-volume production environments.

 Modutek’s Equipment Support for Isotropic and Anisotropic Wet Etching Processes

-Modutek provides an extensive supply of silicon wet etching equipment to support customers using the isotropic and anisotropic wet etching processes.
+Modutek provides extensive silicon wet etching equipment to support customers using the isotropic and anisotropic wet etching processes.
 This includes Modutek’s Teflon tanks which come in temperature-controlled and ambient versions.
 For processes dependent on temperature for controlling etch rate, the tank temperature controllers provide rapid and accurate heating.
-In addition, concentrations can be maintained through supplementation of de-ionized water with custom tank sizes if needed.
-Contact Modutek for a free consultation or quote on selecting the right silicon wet etching equipment to support your etching process requirements.
+In addition, concentrations can be maintained by supplementing de-ionized water with custom tank sizes if needed.